 Liposclerosing myxofibrous tumors (LSMFT), also known as polymorphic fibro-osseous lesions of bone, are rare benign fibro-osseous lesions that have a predilection for the intertrochanteric region of the femur.

-It is slightly more common in males with mean age of 30-40 years old.
-It can be discovered incidentally but mostly patients have vague longstanding pain.
-About 10% of patients present acutely with pathologic fracture.
+It can be discovered incidentally but most patients have vague longstanding pain.
+About 10% of patients present acutely with pathologic fracture ref.

-The tumor comprises of the wide mixture of tissues of lipomatous, fibroxanthomatous, myxomatous, and myxofibromatous components 5 and is not a universally accepted pathological entity 3.
+The tumor comprises a wide mixture of tissues of histological elements including lipomatous, fibroxanthomatous, myxomatous, and myxofibromatous components 5 and is not a universally accepted pathological entity 3.

 Tends to have a striking predilection for the intertrochanteric region of the femur (80-90%) 6-8.
 Beyond that, it might occur in the humerus the tibia, ilium and ribs 5.

-- geographic lucent lesion usually centered in intertrochanteric region of the proximal femur
+- geographic lucent lesion usually centered in the intertrochanteric region

 - sclerotic margin